chickendrop89/OneShot-Extended/README.md

 # Overview
-**OneShot-Extended** performs the [Pixie Dust attack](https://forums.kali.org/showthread.php?24286-WPS-Pixie-Dust-Attack-Offline-WPS-Attack) without special card or monitor mode.
+**OneShot-Extended** performs the [Pixie Dust attack](https://forums.kali.org/showthread.php?24286-WPS-Pixie-Dust-Attack-Offline-WPS-Attack) without the requirement of monitor mode.

+# Advantages over original OneShot implemetations
+ - Highlighting of a vulnerable WPS version (1.0) in the scanner
+ - Ability to save the AP right into the Network Manager of your system
+ - Ability to clear the screen every scan
+ - Improved Android support
+ - Works on modern python versions

 # Features
  - [Pixie Dust attack](https://forums.kali.org/showthread.php?24286-WPS-Pixie-Dust-Attack-Offline-WPS-Attack)
  - Offline WPS PIN generating algorithm
  - [Online WPS bruteforce](https://sviehb.files.wordpress.com/2011/12/viehboeck_wps.pdf)
  - Wi-Fi scanner with highlighting based on iw;
- - Ability to save upon success
+ - Ability to write to a file/save to network manager

 # Requirements
  - Python 3.8 and above